• Skip to primary navigation

 Most people who use credit counseling are deep in debt—most often credit card debt.
 However, credit counseling can also be helpful if you’re not in debt yet but you’re financially struggling.

-Credit counseling is a safe way to learn about strategies that will help you manage your finances, and it can help you avoid going into debt in the first place.
+Credit counseling is a good way to learn about strategies that will help you manage your finances, and it can help you avoid going into debt in the first place.
+It’s also safe—credit counseling won’t hurt your credit score or leave a negative mark on your credit report.

 Alternatives to credit counseling